Deep sequence models tend to memorize geometrically; it is unclear why: Related work

 \textbf{Spectral and simplicity bias.} The type of spectral bias we study in memorization and sequence modeling must be distinguished from the one studied in generalization and traditional classification and regression settings \citep{rahaman19spectral,xu2018understanding,kalimeris2019sgd,arpit17memorization,ronen2019convergence,bietti2019inductive}.
 In these earlier studies, the spectrum is that of a continuous function or a decision boundary (e.g., say, the Fourier components of a polynomial), whereas the spectrum we are concerned with is of a discrete, combinatorial object, namely the graph adjacency matrix.
-Furthermore, the core idea of these earlier studies is that the topmost eigenvectors (the lowermost frequencies) are learned first and the rest picked up later, suggesting the need to early-stop to preserve the top eigenvectors; whereas in our setting, longer training is required to filter out the bottom eigenvectors.
+This corresponds to a difference in the nature of representations as remarked below.

+\begin{remark} \textbf{(On the nature of representations in classification vs. sequence modeling)} The geometric representations learned in our setting (i.e., sequence modeling of atomic facts) are of a fundamentally different nature from that learned in the classification/regression setting.
+The representations in classification/regression correspond to \textit{features} {inherent} to each datapoint, such as the edges detected in an image.
+No such features are inherent to a one-hot token; a token's representation is synthesized from its co-occurrence patterns with other tokens.
+This difference is central to why the analogy between the generalization puzzle and the memorization puzzle breaks down in \S\ref{sec:capacity-pressures}, both in terms of succinctness and ease of discovery with gradient descent. \end{remark}

 \textbf{Memorization.} Our work is also orthogonal to the seminal works of \citet{Zhang17rethinking,neyshabur2015bias} who were concerned with classical generalization tasks that possess statistical redundancies.
 Their argument is that explicit pressures cannot explain why representations arise in such tasks, but implicit pressures may.
 Our {memorization} task on the other hand is in sequence modeling, and lacks statistical redundancies; both explicit and implicit pressures do not suffice to explain the geometric representations.
 Our work is also orthogonal to the foundational work of \citet{feldman20memorization} who argue that memorizing the quirks of a training set can be \textit{necessary} for generalization in long tail datasets.